 More on Hikawa Shrine on this blog:

 **PLEASE NOTE, as with all events, changes may occur due to weather or blossom conditions.
-Please do check the official website for updates before your departure.**
+Please do check the official website, provided in the grey details box at the bottom of the post, for updates before your departure.**

 You might also like